 As I grew up in the 60s and 70s teachers didn’t expect to have me memorize the multiplication tables.
 I still remember using the multiplication table in my Pee-Chee folder when I was not sure!
 But one thing I do remember is Schoolhouse Rock and the multiplication songs.
 Who cannot forget the haunting melody of figure eight!

 Presenting five multiplication videos to help your students start practicing.
 They can rock out to popular tunes, learn some tricks and tips and just have fun.

 One caveat – I’m not for “tricks” but sometimes students learn in different ways from their peers or even their teachers.
-Sometimes, students need a mnemonic or song or other method to remember.
+Sometimes, students need a mnemonic or song, or another method to remember.
 That’s ok, but it should NOT take the place of conceptual understanding of multiplication.
 So use the videos strategically.

 If you haven’t heard about Mr. De Maio, then you’re missing out on some very engaging videos!
 He has produced them for all different subject areas, especially for elementary students.
 He’s created a set of videos for each of the multiplication videos from two to nine.
 They use today’s modern music to have your students singing along and learning those facts!
 Here’s an example of one of his multiplication videos.

 Be sure to subscribe to his channel!